 How do I get rid of mushrooms in my yard naturally?

 Some of the best natural treatments for mushrooms include dish soap and water, baking soda and water, and even vinegar.
-These treatments will kill the mushrooms as they have now surfaced, but you will need additional preventative measures to keep them away.
+These treatments will kill the mushrooms, but you’ll still need additional preventative measures to keep them from coming back.

-How do I permanently get rid of mushrooms?
+How do I get rid of mushrooms permanently?